 It is used to track the requirements and to check the current project requirements are met.

 What is RTM (Requirement Traceability Matrix)?

-Requirement Traceability Matrix or RTM captures all requirements proposed by the client or development team and their traceability in a single document delivered at the conclusion of the life-cycle.
+Requirement Traceability Matrix or RTM captures all requirements proposed by the client or software development team and their traceability in a single document delivered at the conclusion of the life-cycle.

 In other words, it is a document that maps and traces user requirement with test cases.
-The main purpose of Requirement Traceability Matrix is to see that all test cases are covered so that no functionality should miss while testing.
+The main purpose of Requirement Traceability Matrix is to see that all test cases are covered so that no functionality should miss while doing Software testing.

 Requirement Traceability Matrix – Parameters include

 - Trace to design specification

 - Trace to test script

 - Forward traceability: This matrix is used to check whether the project progresses in the desired direction and for the right product.
 It makes sure that each requirement is applied to the product and that each requirement is tested thoroughly.
 It maps requirements to test cases.

 - Backward or reverse traceability: It is used to ensure whether the current product remains on the right track.
 The purpose behind this type of traceability is to verify that we are not expanding the scope of the project by adding code, design elements, test or other work that is not specified in the requirements.
 It maps test cases to requirements.